Dispute over the Maharepa shopping center project

-The Tahei Auti Ia Moorea Federation fully supports EIMEO and the two local residents who have filed an appeal to revoke the building permit issued on September 6, 2023, to SOGIL, headed by Mr. Louis Wane, for the construction of a large shopping center in Maharepa (Moorea).
+The Tahei Auti Ia Moorea Federation fully supports SODIMA and the two local residents who have filed an appeal to revoke the building permit issued on September 6, 2023, to SOGIL, headed by Mr. Louis Wane, for the construction of a large shopping center in Maharepa (Moorea).

 The federation wishes to reiterate: